kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ### Conference Notes

 * Linear Algebra in Machine Learning <a href = "{{ site.baseurl }}/notes/liveTeX/ravi_kannan.pdf">[pdf]</a>: Ravi Kannan from Microsoft Research gave a talk at COLT 2016 on the role of linear algebra in machine learning over the years, taking a historical perspective and covering the main highlights as well as some more recent results.

-### Misc.
-Notes

-* Dynamic Memory Networks <a href= "{{ site.baseurl }}/notes/liveTeX/socher_last_lec_224d.pdf" title="socherdmnliveTeX">[pdf]</a>: Dr. Richard Socher's last lecture for the Stanford class 224d (Deep Learning for NLP) was on a recent paper by his startup, Metamind.
-He spoke about using a novel deep learning architecture to solve question-and-answer problems, and also about how to generalize all of NLP to a question-and-answer framework with this kind of model.